wilmixsoftwaresystems/ABOUTUS/README.md

 # ABOUTUS
 ==========

-WilmixSoftwareSystem  for  doing software projects   based  on  java/j2ee ,developing  utilities,  and
+WilmixSoftwareSystem  for  doing software projects  ,developing  utilities,  and

 designing  framework   according  to  industry  standards.